 (a) Those with a transmitter and a receiver in different units and at a known distance from each other, as illustrated in Figure 9.2;

-(b) Those with a transmitter and a receiver in the same unit, with the emitted light being reflected by a remote mirror or retroreflector (the light beam travelling to the reflector and back), as illustrated in Figure 9.3.
+(b) Those with a transmitter and a receiver in the same unit, with the emitted light being reflected by a remote mirror or retroreflector at a known distance which is half the baseline (since the light beam travels to the reflector and back), as illustrated in Figure 9.3.

 Figure 9.2.
 Double-ended transmissometer